What is ABOAGORA?

-Aboagora is a symposium that brings together the arts, humanities and sciences.
-Aboagora consists of public keynote lectures and dialogues, smaller roundtable workshops as well as artistic programmes.
-Agora lectures and some workshop sessions are documented.
-After its inaugural year 2011, Aboagora has been continued under new thematic strands as a permanent forum for reassessing and challenging the relations between arts and sciences.
+ABOAGORA is a symposium that brings together the arts, humanities and sciences.
+The event consists of public keynote lectures and dialogues, as well as various performative sessions that combine artistic and scholarly approaches.
+The AGORA (keynote) talks and some performative sessions are documented.
+The project started in 2011 during Turku’s year as the European Capital of Culture.
+After its inaugural year, ABOAGORA has been continued under new thematic strands as a permanent forum for reassessing and challenging the relations between arts and sciences.

 The aim of ABOAGORA is to question and re-envision the juxtapositions between the arts and sciences, to establish new kinds of dialogical connections and to develop experimental models for academic and artistic expression.
 ABOAGORA promotes dialogue between the arts, humanities and sciences by bringing scholarly debates together with the arts and also by combining artistic expression with scholarly events.

 The name ‘Aboagora’ refers to both Turku (in Latin Aboa) and agora, a meeting place or marketplace.
 The idea of ABOAGORA is to create an open forum for thinking and debate and to challenge and break boundaries between the arts and the scholarly world.
 The Symposium aims at encouraging new research, new art and new kinds of encounters between the two.
 ABOAGORA is a marketplace of open codes: it provides a common forum for academics, artists and the public.
 This forum is based on openness and open-minded crossing over of different levels.

 In addition to the main event, the three-day symposium held in late August, ABOAGORA’s annual activities include an open one-day Avant Aboagora event and a Pre-symposium retreat for doctoral researchers and MA Art Students.